How I Do My Garden Planning Yearly

-It is that time of year, time to plan your garden.
+It is that time of year, time to start doing my garden planning.
 For those of us who have been at this a while, we have a stack of seed catalogs at hand.
 Some are like me, having a cup of coffee and a note pad at their side.
 This will be for those who wish to grow vegetables, herbs and fruits.
 For me, the fruit is strawberries.
 There is nothing like fresh strawberry jam.

 This year I am cutting way back.
 I had over 600 square feet of gardens going.
 If we want to go anywhere, well… things went south with 5 garden plots we did so.
 It rained heavily, causing over-watering of the gardens.
 They recouped, yet it was a huge waste of water and yields went down.
 My kitchen garden would do fine with that sort of set up if we needed to go out of town for a bit, being above a slope and sandy soil outside the boxes to help if there is rains that were not forecast.